Yao, Chen (Alison)（姚琛）

 +852 3943 3215

-Prof. Chen (Alison) Yao joined The Chinese University of Hong Kong (CUHK) Business School as an Assistant Professor of Finance in 2017.
+Prof. Chen (Alison) Yao is an Associate Professor in the Department of Finance at The Chinese University of Hong Kong (CUHK) Business School.
 Her primary research interests are empirical asset pricing, market microstructure, and high-frequency trading.
 Her work on odd-lot trades has a wide policy impact which leads to changes in the US trade reporting rules.
-Her researches have been published in the Journal of Finance, Review of Financial Studies and American Economic Review: Papers and Proceedings.
+Her researches have been published in the Journal of Finance, Review of Financial Studies, and Journal of Financial Economics.
 Before joining CUHK, she was an Assistant Professor of Finance at Warwick Business School in the United Kingdom from 2013 to 2017.
-Chen holds a PhD in Finance from the University of Illinois at Urbana-Champaign.
+Prof. Yao holds a Ph.D. in Finance from the University of Illinois at Urbana-Champaign.
 She received her BS in Mathematics with Summa Cum Laude from Tulane University in the United States.

 Empirical Asset Pricing